Wxkyle/react-certification/react-cert/README.md

 [x].
 Create a new branch called `Initializing` and checkout this branch.
 This is where you will begin working on this project.
 [x].
 Remove all the existing code from your `render()` method.
 [x].
 Save your work and push these changes to Bitbucket.
-8. Create a Pull Request (PR) for your code and merge it with the `master` branch.
+[x].
+Create a Pull Request (PR) for your code and merge it with the `master` branch.
 (Do not delete this branch.)

 ## Routing

-1. Create a new branch called `routing` and checkout this branch.
+[x].
+Create a new branch called `routing` and checkout this branch.
-2. We recommend that you create a new folder inside of your `src` folder called `components`.
+[x].
+We recommend that you create a new folder inside of your `src` folder called `components`.
 All future component files should be created in this folder.
-3. Set up the following routes:
+[x].
+Set up the following routes:
     - `Home` - the main (landing) page && login page
     - `Categories` - a page which will contain all joke categories
     - `Search` - a page to search for a joke by a search term